Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Additional Results and Qualitative Analysis

+We expand on the evaluation of human gaze and model attention alignment using additional metrics and explore how video complexity affects this alignment.

-\paragraph{Similarity metrics: Human gaze \vs~model attention.} To compare human gaze fixation maps to the model's attention maps, we use standard metrics used in saliency evaluation such as AUC-Judd, NSS, CC, KLD.
-Additionally, we develop and apply a novel shuffle-based metric, the AUC-Percentile (explained in the main paper).
+\paragraph{Additional similarity metrics.} To compare human gaze fixation maps to the model's attention maps, we use standard metrics used in saliency evaluation such as AUC-Judd, NSS, CC, KLD.
+Additionally, we develop and apply a novel shuffle-based metric, the AUC-Percentile.

-The results, as depicted in \cref{fig:metrics}, are separately shown for the two datasets.
-We observe a common trend of greater match between human gaze and model attention maps with increasing memorability scores across most metrics, indicating that memorable videos attract both human and model attention in similar ways.
+While \cref{fig:true_bins} from the main paper shows results only on AUC-Judd and NSS due to space restrictions, we now extend this to all metrics in \cref{fig:metrics}.
+We observe a common trend of greater match between human gaze and model attention maps with increasing memorability scores across most metrics, indicating that memorable videos attract both human and model attention to the same regions of the video frames.

-\paragraph{Visualizing gaze and attention maps.} The comparison of different videos' fixation maps and model attention maps across both datasets can be seen in \cref{fig:heatmaps_memento} and \cref{fig:heatmaps_videomem}.
-Since the videos from VideoMem are fairly static and professionally shot, it can be qualitatively seen that model attention maps for higher memorability videos are better aligned with the human gaze fixation maps because the subject of focus in the video is usually at the center.
-Across the datasets we see that the model mostly attends to the salient regions in the video.
+\paragraph{Impact of video complexity on gaze/attention alignment} We split the videos in each dataset at the median of the average number of objects per frame to get one group of simpler and one group of more complex videos.
+We computed model attention-human gaze (M-H) and human-human (H-H) gaze alignment scores for these groups of videos.
+The alignment metrics are presented in \cref{tab:simple_vs_complex_combined} and indicate that in both datasets, humans gaze patterns tend to agree with those of other humans as well as model attention patterns with no statistically significant differences between simple and complex videos except in the M-H NSS metric for Memento10k.
+Therefore, the results presented in the main paper are unlikely to be explained by complexity of the videos.